Rosewell, Midlothian: Whitehill House

 Situated half a mile south-east of the village, the category A-listed Whitehill House is a large Tudor-Jacobean revival house designed by David Bryce and William Burn, built 1844 as a home for Wardlaw Ramsay, proprietor of the nearby Whitehill Colliery.
 The house was later acquired by the engineer Archibald Hood.

 In World War I it was used as a Red Cross hospital.
+The Scottish nurse, suffragist and writer Flora Masson worked there.
 Until the late 1990s, Whitehill House was run by nuns of the Daughters of Charity of Saint Vincent de Paul as St. Joseph's Hospital for children with learning disabilities.
+St. Joseph's also provided care for adults with learning disabilities.

-It was visited by Pope John Paul II when he came to Scotland in 1982.
+It was visited by Pope John Paul II when he visited Scotland in 1982.

-It is now privately owned and has a 20-hole (18 holes plus 2 bonus holes) golf course in its grounds.
-A number of exclusive houses have also been built.

-St Josephs also provided care for adults with learning disabilities.
-When the hospital closed, they established St Joseph's Service which supports people with learning disabilities in houses across Midlothian.
+Since the hospital closed, the charity St Joseph's Services continues to support people with learning disabilities in houses across Midlothian.
 They have their headquarters in Carnethie Street, Rosewell.

+Whitehill House is now privately owned and has a 20-hole (18 holes plus 2 bonus holes) golf course in its grounds.
+A number of exclusive houses have also been built in the grounds.